Triumph Street Triple: 2023 update

-In 2023, the R and RS versions got an updated more powerful engine, shorter gearing, higher-spec Brembo Stylema brakes (for the RS) and revised chassis geometry (raising the back reduced the wheelbase, rake and trail, leading to sharper steering).
+In 2023, the R and RS versions got an updated more powerful engine of up to 130 horsepower, shorter gearing, higher-spec Brembo Stylema brakes (for the RS) and revised chassis geometry (raising the back reduced the wheelbase, rake and trail, leading to sharper steering).
 For the first time, IMU-based cornering ABS and traction control were added.
 The R now comes with a full-TFT instrument cluster (although smaller than the 5-inch version on the RS).
 Fuel tank capacity was reduced by 2.4 liters to 15 liters.
 A new limited edition Moto2 version was introduced, with clip-ons instead of handlebars and further track-oriented improvements.